aliemteam/aliemcards/cards/acute-limb-ischemia/card.md

 ## Imaging

--   **First line imaging** - Digital subtraction angiography (DSA)
+-   **First line imaging** = Digital subtraction angiography (DSA)
--   Ultrasound, CT angiography, MR angiography – Not well studied in ALI and loss of time-to-intervention
+-   Ultrasound, CT angiography, MR angiography – not well studied in ALI and loss of time-to-intervention
--   No imaging if unstable patient - Go straight to amputation
+-   No imaging if unstable patient --&gt; go straight to amputation

 ## ED treatment